 JLT Oil Separator 3.0 Driver Side for the ’11-plus GT, BOSS 302, and Shelby GT350.
 PN 3011D.

 The folks at JLT Performance decided to put its latest oil separator to the test on a Shelby GT350, equipped with a JLT cold air intake.
-After installing the new system, the folks at JLT totaled 165 miles, and even lapped the VooDoo-powered Mustang around Virginia International Speedway.
+After installing the new system, JLT totaled 165 miles, and even lapped the VooDoo-powered Mustang around Virginia International Speedway.

-What they found after less than 200 miles running the GT350 hard, was nearly a quarter of the JLT oil separator being filled with oil which would have otherwise passed back through into the induction system to be compressed.
-That concoction of air and oil lowers the level of octane in the fuel, which means less horsepower produced, and more problems than you’ll want.
+What they found after less than 200 miles running the GT350 hard, was nearly a quarter of the oil separator was filled with oil; which would have otherwise made its way into the induction system to be compressed.
+That concoction of air and oil lowers the level of octane in the vehicle’s fuel, which means less horsepower produced, and more problems than you’ll want.
 We think it’s painstakingly clear that the proof is in the oil-saturated pudding on this one.

 Continue reading on...

 Click below to continue reading the full article.